DAY 1 – THURSDAY- Depart for Kathmandu

 DAY 12 – MONDAY- Return to URI

 After arrival orientation in Kathmandu, students explore the ancient city of Bhaktapur.
-The next day, we travel a short distance eastward to Nagarkot, a historical mountain community at 10,000 feet with spectacular views of the Himalaya Mountains.
-We will experience a 3-day International Kingian Nonviolence Training facilitated by URI Center faculty and trainers.
-This program is a collaboration between URI and Tribhuvan University’s Conflict, Peace, & Development Studies Program, in partnership with two of the most respected peace promoting human rights NGOs in Nepal, COCAP – the Collective Campaign for Peace, and SWD – Social Work for Development.
-Notable guests at the training will include human rights activists and peace advocates of Nepal.
+The next day, we travel to Nagarkot, a historical mountain community at 10,000 feet with spectacular views of the Himalaya Mountains.
+We will experience a 3-day International Kingian Nonviolence Training facilitated by URI Center faculty.
+This program is a collaboration between URI and Tribhuvan University’s Conflict, Peace, & Development Studies Program.

 After the training program, the URI group will travel to the Chitwan National Park situated in the subtropical Terai lowlands.
 The park covers a pristine area with a unique ecosystem andprovides a perfect setting to learn about the issues of conservation ecology and environmental sustainability facing Nepal.
 There are over 450 species of birds in the park and 43 species of mammals, especially renowned for the endangered one-horned rhinoceros, tiger, and gharial crocodile.

-Leaving Chitwan early, we enjoy a scenic drive through central Nepal and take a break mid-morning break to enjoy white water rafting with lunch on the riverbank.
-We arrive back in Kathmandu for the final two days/nights.
-Students will experience cultural and spiritual learning opportunities at several of the world’s holiest ancient temples and shrines.
-Swayambhunath and Bodhnath are recognized as some of the most sacred sites in the Hindu and Buddhist faith traditions.
+Leaving Chitwan early, we enjoy a scenic drive through central Nepal and take a break mid-morning for white water rafting with lunch on the riverbank.
+We arrive back in Kathmandu for the final two days/nights where students will experience cultural and spiritual learning at several of the world’s holiest ancient temples and shrines.